Safety Planning

 Your Safety

-For current and long-term safety, consider developing a plan which could help you remain safe and reduce risk of future harm.
+For current and long-term safety, consider developing a plan to help you remain safe and reduce the risk of future harm.
 Contact our office for safety planning assistance at (434) 592-4999.
 Contact Liberty University Police Department if you are in immediate danger (434) 592-3911.
-Get Information about safety planning: National Domestic Violence Hotline.
+Get information about safety planning at the National Domestic Violence Hotline.

 How You Can Stay Safe on Campus